Electric Aviation Deep Dive: The Programs Actually Flying in 2026

 Wisk is doing something none of the others are: building an autonomous (no pilot) eVTOL from day one.
 Generation 6 is in flight test; the FAA self-flying certification path is the long pole in the schedule.

 Boeing acquired full ownership of Wisk in 2023.
 The strategic logic: when (not if) eVTOL operations move to autonomous, Boeing wants to own the platform.
-Target commercial entry is 2028 — three years later than Joby/Archer/Beta — but if they hit it, the operating economics are dramatically better (no pilot weight or training cost).
+Gen 6 made its first flight in Dec 2025 and Wisk now targets commercial entry around 2030 — well behind Joby/Archer/Beta — but if they hit it, the operating economics are dramatically better (no pilot weight or training cost).

 Vertical Aerospace VX4 — recovering from a setback

 UK-based, EASA-first certification.
-American Airlines holds 250 conditional orders.
-The August 2023 prototype crash during flight test set the program back ~12 months; recovery flight test resumed late 2024 and is progressing.
+American Airlines holds up to 250 conditional pre-orders.
+The August 2023 uncrewed prototype crash during flight test contributed to a roughly two-year slip in the program's certification timeline; recovery flight test resumed and is progressing.

 VX4 is the only meaningful European eVTOL still in active flight test after Lilium's restructuring.
 EASA's eVTOL cert framework is more mature than the FAA's, so VX4 may actually beat US programs to commercial European service.